darren-lim/BurgerJump/README.md

 End Notes
 --------------

 This game was made in Unity and coded in C# using Microsoft Visual Studio.
 Github was used as the main source control.
-Most of the objects used are simple polygons (cubes, capsule, spheres).
-Unity's UNET was used for multiplayer, and only the multiplayer uses a burger model for the character.
+Most of the objects used are simple polygons (cubes, capsule, spheres) and a burger model for the character.
+Unity's UNET was used for multiplayer.
 As for sounds/music, most of them are royalty-free and from websites that post them for free use.
 Only the main menu scene is a clip I created using Bosca Ceoil.
 Other assets are taken from the Unity Asset Store.